Building Design Systems: Complete 2026 Guide

 • Migration guides: How to upgrade between versions

-Token Architecture: The Foundation of Everything
+Token Architecture: The Foundation

 Token Hierarchy

-Structure tokens in three tiers for maximum flexibility:
+Structure tokens in three tiers:

 // 1.
 Primitive Tokens (raw values)